tytydraco/yessleep/out/The_monster_under_my_bed_is_afraid_of_the_one_in_my_closet.md

 It immediately made the hairs on my arms stand on end.
 It was low and thick, like a drumbeat.
 But mixed in was a higher pitch, almost like… singing.

-I told myself it was just the house’s wiring acting up and was going to doze off when I heard something else, a deep growl.
+I told myself it was just the apartment's wiring acting up and was going to doze off when I heard something else, a deep growl.

 I glanced up and saw Spikey standing in the middle of the room, right at the edge of his territory.
 His spines were all raised, like the hackles on a dog, and he held his body low, in a defensive posture.
 The growl was heavy, more scared than angry.
 His eyes were fixed directly on the closet doors.